 - Epilepsy is the tendency to have recurrent seizures.

-- There are around 40 different types of seizure and a person may have more than one type.
+- There are around 40 different types of seizures and a person may have more than one type.

 - Epilepsy can affect anyone, at any age and from any walk of life.